mrabelwahed/PandaLogger/README.md

 # PandaLogger
-Android Logger for common analytics services like Amplitude, MixPanel, FLurry,...etc and more[Under Development]
+Android Logger for common analytics services like Amplitude, MixPanel, FLurry,...etc and more

+-- [Under Development , it is not ready to use]

 -- ![](https://jitpack.io/v/mrabelwahed/PandaLogger.svg)](https://jitpack.io/#mrabelwahed/PandaLogger)